Taiwan Fine Arts Exhibition: First exhibition (1927/Shōwa 2)

-Many famous painters at that time, such as Tsai Shiue-Shi, Lu Tie-Zhou, Li Xue-Qiao, and Kunishima Suiba, were rejected.
-Only Chen Jin, Lin Yushan, and Kuo Hsueh-hu were selected among the Taiwanese painters, who were young and unknown at the time.
+Many notable painters at the time, such as Tsai Shiue-Shi, Lu Tie-Zhou, Li Xue-Qiao, and Kunishima Suiba, were rejected.
+Only Chen Jin, Lin Yushan, and Kuo Hsueh-hu were selected among the Taiwanese painters; they were young and relatively unknown at the time.
 The trio were later known in history as the "Three Youths of Taiten".

-This year's special selection, The Ghost Festival in Keelung by Hideo Murakami, depicts Taiwanese local customs, but its art style looked like an extension of the Japanese ukiyo-e.
-Others, such as Relaxed and Cool by Suda Anzai and Dance of a Hundred Butterflies by Tsunehisa Tokoharu, all show Japanese paintings' characteristics of line drawing, delicateness, and heavier application of paint than dyeing.
+This year's special selection, The Ghost Festival in Keelung by Hideo Murakami, depicts Taiwanese local customs, but its art style appears to be an extension of Japanese ukiyo-e.
+Others, such as Relaxed and Cool by Suda Anzai and Dance of a Hundred Butterflies by Tsunehisa Tokoharu, show characteristics of Japanese painting such as line drawing, delicacy, and heavier application of paint than dyeing.